mavjav-edu/pcc_2e/chapter_12/tiy-ch12.md

+---
+layout: default
-# A Ship That Fires Bullets
+title: A Ship That Fires Bullets
+nav_exclude: true
+parent: Home
+has_children: true
+---

 Let’s build a game!